Last Updated on by Jeremy

 - Month 10-18: Around this time we had $7,500 extra from our house down payment that we applied to our student loans (months 10 and 11 spikes in monthly payment).
 We then took a mix of the extra money we were saving for a house deposit (~$500 a month), plus extra blog earnings (~$1,000 a month), and began applying it to the remaining balance of our student loans which resulted in a drastic shift in our payoff schedule.
 We paid off the final student loan in December 2017, roughly 18 months after starting and a few months sooner than projected.

-- Month 18-24: Now that our student loans are finished, we will then take most (but not all) of that remaining money plus additional blog earnings (projected growth) to pay down the balance of our cars.
-These are projected to be paid off between June and August 2018.
+- Month 18-35: Now that we finished our student loan payments, we took most (but not all) of that remaining money plus additional blog earnings to pay down the balance for our cars.
+Jeremy's car was fully paid off by the end of 2018, and we have opted to keep the remaining balance on Angie's (well under $4,000) and pay it off at a slower pace.

-Our schedule is vastly accelerated over most, and even we have to say, these years in between have not been the most fun.
+Our schedule was vastly accelerated over most, and even we have to say, those years in between were not the most fun.
 Yes, we saved and bought a house during this time.
 Yes, we also took a vacation or two.
 We even grew our business quite a bit as well by reinvesting some earnings.

 But when it was all said and done we put every last penny beyond normal savings into paying down these debts, and no matter where you start from you will feel it if you are being aggressive enough.
 Whether it is as low as an extra $100 per month, or high as an extra $3,000 per month as we're projecting by the time we finish, there is always something more enjoyable you could be doing with that money.